ljdelavega/ai-chatbot-mfe/docs/product_requirement_docs.md

     2. She types "What is this project about?" and hits Enter.
 She sees a subtle "thinking" animation.
     3. The assistant's reply appears and types itself out in real-time.
 The response contains a code block.
     4. She clicks the "Fullscreen" icon to see the code block more clearly.
+    5. She clicks the "Minimize" icon to collapse the widget into a bottom bar while she reads other content on the page.
+    6. Later, she clicks the "AI Chatbot" bottom bar to restore the widget and continue her conversation.
-    5. She finishes her conversation and clicks the "close" button on the widget.
+    7. She finishes her conversation and clicks the "close" button on the widget.

 ### Developer Experience (DX) & API Design Principles
 * **Minimal Configuration:** The widget should work out-of-the-box with only the API URL and key.